2.1 STIPULATED TESTIMONY

-2. The parties jointly will arrange to load images of the admitted exhibits onto a hard drive in "PDF" format.
+2. The parties jointly arrange to load images of the admitted exhibits onto a hard drive in "PDF" format.
 (This format is meant to assure maximum security.)
-They shall assure that the hard drive contains only such items and nothing else.
+They will ensure that the hard drive contains only such items and nothing else.

-4. Before the jury retires to deliberate, the parties will review the notebook computer, the exhibit list interface and the images of the exhibits, to assure their accuracy.
-Unless a party objects before the jury retires to deliberate, that party will waive all objections to the materials and equipment submitted to the jury.
+4. Before the jury retires to deliberate, the parties will review the notebook computer, the exhibit list interface and the images of the exhibits, to ensure their accuracy.
+Unless a party objects before the jury retires to deliberate, that party waives all objections to the materials and equipment submitted to the jury.

-Paragraph 6 of the recommended stipulation is bracketed because if the jury encounters a technical problem after it has begun to deliberate, a variety of potentially difficult issues can arise.
-Inevitably, the technician will require and receive information from one or more jurors about the difficulty the jury is encountering.
-In many instances, the court technician will need to re-enter the jury room in order to address the problem.
+If the jury encounters a technical problem after it has begun to deliberate, the jury should communicate that issue in writing to the court.
+The technician may require and receive information from one or more jurors about the difficulty the jury is encountering.
+In many instances, the court technician will need to re-enter the jury room to address the problem.
 It is conceivable that the technician will be exposed to evidence that the jury was attempting to view or at least to the exhibit number(s) of such evidence.
-If the jurors themselves had developed charts, summaries, vote tallies or other indicia of their deliberations, or if they had written summaries of their findings thus far, the technician might be exposed to that information.
+If the jurors themselves developed charts, summaries, vote tallies or other indicia of their deliberations, or if they wrote summaries of their findings thus far, the technician might be exposed to that information.
 (E.g., such matters could have been placed on a blackboard or in summaries strewn about the jury table.)
-If the judge and court reporter enter the jury room they, too, could be exposed to aspects of the jury’s deliberations that are not supposed to be revealed.
-The committee therefore suggests that in the event that a non-juror might be required to enter the jury room to deal with a technical problem, the judge should sua sponte raise these and related issues with counsel, before authorizing such entry.
+The Committee suggests that in the event a non juror might be required to enter the jury room to deal with a technical problem, the judge should sua sponte raise these and related issues with counsel before authorizing such entry.
 Among the factors that the judge and counsel should discuss are the following.